 Golf has the distinction of being both a family-friendly activity and an activity that’s easy to make safe in the middle of a pandemic (yay for outdoor activities with staggered start times!).
-It’s also perfect for all ages and skill levels, meaning you can attract your regular donors and get them to bring their family and friends along for a socially-distanced day out!
+Most golf courses were lucky enough to stay open throughout 2020, making golf fundraisers a lower risk opportunity for nonprofits navigating the unknown.
+It’s also perfect for all ages and skill levels, meaning you can attract your regular donors and get them to bring their family and friends along for a socially distanced day out!

 If you’re ready to plan your charity golf tournament, read on for tips to get you started!